-Bulgaria’s wonderful scenic country has a lot of hidden gems.
+Without doubt Bulgaria’s wonderful scenic country has many hidden gems.
 Buzludzha monument, is not so hidden.
 It can be seen from more than 100 kms away as it sits on top of the high ridges of the Stara Planina (Balkan Mountains) near to the Shipka Pass.

 Buzludzha Bulgaria’s Communist Party Headquarters

 Sitting on top of Buzludzha peak at an altitude of 1441 m looking like some imposing alien spacecraft, sits this fantastic monument.
-It was built as a tribute to the creation of the Bulgarian socialist movement formed in 1891.
+Moreover it was built as a tribute to the creation of the Bulgarian socialist movement formed in 1891.

-Work began in 1974 it took seven years and 6,000 workers to build it (mostly paid for by the Bulgarian people).
+Eventually work began in 1974.
+Overall it took seven years and 6,000 workers to build it. (mostly paid for by the Bulgarian people)

-The main entrance has been sealed and therefore closed to public and from 2018 now has a security guard to stop people from entering the building
+At the present time the main entrance is sealed and therefore closed to public.
+Furthermore a security guard is on hand to stop people from entering the building via ‘other means’

-Inside the building, most of the artwork has been looted or destroyed, but the concrete structure still stands against the elements.
+Most of the artwork has been looted or destroyed inside the building But the concrete structure still stands against the elements.